Bio

 2026

 Students at Seattle U, Carleton College and Hamline University participated in a document-labeling hybrid Datathon for Justice.
+Thank you QSIDE for your support!

 January